RolandHughes/ls-cs/README.md

 ### Building

 Once you have successfully run a dependency script you can use one of the build scripts to build a package or a local development install.

 ### Using the Ls-Cs Libraries

+Your cleanest examples are found in this repository.
+Also look at LsCsScintilla - soon to be renamed LsXScintilla - for its example directories.

-Your best example is RedDiamond. https://sourceforge.net/p/reddiamond/code/ci/master/tree/
+Your best example will be RedDiamond since that was created using both. https://sourceforge.net/p/reddiamond/code/ci/master/tree/

 You will note that project also has build*.sh files Thieving just a few files from that project should jump start your use of LsCs.